fluidjax/assets/docs/qredochain.md

 When a user wishes to settle out of the Qredo system by using a settlement transaction, the underlying chain eg. Bitcoin Chain, requires a fee to be paid.
 As the underlying chain's fee changes the amount a user needs to pay will vary.
 This fee can be communicated to users within the Qredo system be looking up a value in a KVAsset.
 The value would represent a fee as Satoshis/Byte, and parties within the system can determine the appropriate fee.

 The Public Keys for the MPC nodes, the Watcher service, and any other permissioned services on the Qredo Network will have entries in a KVAsset, attached to theses Assets are conditions which will require a number of Signatures before they can be updated.

+1. An updated KVAsset cant change/delete any field which is present in the Immutable set (Field #3)
+1. An updated KVAsset must contain all the Immutable fields specified in the previous version (new ones can be added)

 ---